yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/build-and-test.md

 {{< tip title="Tips" >}}

-- If you want to quickly run specific SQL files, you can create a dummy Java file and dummy schedule with that one test in it.
+- To quickly run specific a SQL file, create a dummy Java file and dummy schedule with that one test in it.
-- Use the following naming convention (some older files haven't adopted it yet but should):
+- Use the following naming convention (some older files haven't adopted it yet, but should):
   - `sql/foo.sql`: Unchanged from original PostgreSQL code.
   - `sql/yb_foo.sql`: Completely new file (for example, with new features).
   - `sql/yb_pg_foo.sql`: Modified version of original PostgreSQL foo.sql (for example, with compatibility edits).